palantir/conjure/rfc/001-naming.md

 - **Maven coordinates**: `com.palantir.gradle.conjure:gradle-conjure:<version>`
 - **Gradle plugin name**: `com.palantir.conjure`.
 (Including 'gradle' here would be redundant)
 - **Git repo**: `gradle-conjure`.
 Build tools must be well differentiated from code generators, so shouldn't use the `conjure-<foo>` pattern.

-## Goals

-All functionality in the Conjure ecosystem should be decomposed and named such that it is:

-1. Easy for consumers to use (idiomatically in their chosen language).
-2. Easy for consumers to file bugs or feature requests.
-3. Easy for maintainers to keep compile backwards-compatibility (i.e. hard to cause unintentional breaks).
-4. Easy to version all artifacts in a SemVer compliant way.

-A corollary of (1) is that only one repo should ever publish artifacts to one maven group (so that consumers can easy force one version).

 ## Alternatives considered